CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Organisation Certificate

-This is certificate whose subject key is referenced by the DomainAuth TXT record.
+This is a certificate whose subject key is referenced by the DomainAuth TXT record.
 The following requirements and recommendations apply:

 - Its Subject Distinguished Name MUST contain the Common Name attribute (OID `2.5.4.3`) set to the organisation's domain name with a trailing dot (e.g. `example.com.`).
 - When the certificate is used to issue other certificates, the Basic Constraints extension from {{Section 4.2.1.9 of X.509}} MUST be present and marked as critical.
 Additionally, the CA flag MUST be enabled, and the Path Length Constraint SHOULD be set to the lowest possible value for the length of the intended certificate chains.